nawkboy/nawkboy.github.io/reference_info/SelfPublishingGuidance.md

 * Fantastic place to start learning about self-publishing.
 Kawasaki's guidance is generally very actionable.
-* I read the Kindle version Kindle cover to cover.
+* I read the Kindle version cover to cover.

 [The Non-Designer's Design Book (4th Edition)](http://a.co/57GuwKM)